 Ron has served as a director of the board of Calgary’s Pinebrook Golf Club and the Slopes Community Association.
 He is a committed community volunteer has donated his time to many community endeavours including organizing a number of fundraisers and sports celebrity dinners.

-Ron and his wife, Linda, have lived in Calgary Signal Hill for almost 15 years and have two adult children who have chosen to live in Calgary Signal Hill as well.
+Ron and his wife, Linda, have lived in Calgary Signal Hill for more than 20 years.